Dave-team/Knowledge-base/Relationships.md

 - Fit
 - Know how to deal with people and make people feel good
 - Sharing my feelings and being honest and open in communication

+Other notes
+Deal with being possessive
+- tell your partner what's bothering you
+- explain why it is that it bothers you, how it makes you feel
+- don't try to change the other person
+- find the underlying reasons for why things make you feel the way they do (fears? previous experiences?)

+Deal with being jealous
+- talk about your fears, openly and immediately.
+Even if you think you're being irrational.
+- jealousy is a symptom that someone is feeling insecure or threatened
+- jealousy comes from someone's needs not being met or someone's being threatened
+- people who don't feel threatened don't feel jealous
+- jealousy is often rooted in other emotions such as fear of loss, feelings of rejection or insecurity (or anything else)
+- once the feelings have been identified, ask yourself what these feelings are serving.
+Are they warning about a real problem or are you jealous for jealousy's sake?